Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Did youtube video with Matt Ray on how this works http://www.youtube.com/watch?v=FuarlNKs_FY&noredirect=1

+How do you run cluster tests?
+Passthrough to Test Kitchen `./bin/vagabond kitchen`

+Also supports [ServerSpec](http://serverspec.org) can run spec against the cluster in the `spec/` directory.
+For a node, looks at the run_list, specs related to the node in the directory should pass

+Serverspec is acceptance testing portion of Vagabond

+`cat recipe/apt/cacher-ng/service.rb`

+  require 'spec_helper'

+  describe port(3142) do
+    it{ should be_listening }
+  end

 ## What will we do now?
 What needs to happen next?